lazycustard/sihfinal25/README.md

-Here is a complete README file that guides through the entire procedure—from setting up Docker with WSL in VS Code Remote Explorer, configuring the project, running the Node.js/npm server, and accessing the website locally step-by-step:
+Here is a clean, updated README file with an added **Notes & Common Issues** section summarizing the dependencies and errors you faced, along with recommended fixes and best practices.

 ***